Unmasking Internet Trolls. Harassment and blackmail on the internet

 To stand any chance at all of identifying such internet abusers yourself, you would need to have superior technical knowledge of the internet and a practical and balanced understanding of the multi-jurisdictional laws that might apply.

-A recent case between a professional web developer Paul Britton and his customer (our client), demonstrates some of the challenges you might face: Following a dispute over roughly only £150, Paul Britton, who owns the marketing and web design company Orgin Design, took it upon himself to seek retribution by creating an online campaign of defamation, abuse and harassment against his former trusting customer.
+A recent case between a professional web developer Paul Britton and his customer (our client), demonstrates some of the challenges you might face: Following a dispute over £150 or so, Paul Britton, who owns the marketing and web design company Orgin Design, took it upon himself to seek retribution by creating an online campaign of defamation, abuse and harassment against his former trusting customer.
+This was effectively a case where the victim felt he had been blackmailed by Mr Britton on the internet so that he settles a debt after Mr Britton filed a claim in the County court at around the same time he had created the intimidating websites against his own client.

 Using his in-depth knowledge and understanding of computing, SEO and of the internet, the web developer Paul Britton, who founded Origin Design Limited in 2000, created a permanent record of the extremely defamatory and abusive content about his former customer, believing he will never get caught.
 The content manifested itself in many ways including libellous comments on review websites and forums and a whole website dedicated specifically to his victim, which carried the full name of the customer as its URL address.
 This website contained supposed admissions from the customer of offences no less severe than the customer being a paedophile and sex offender and displayed on the front page, in full view a large image of the customer with a warning to readers.